aistabci/abci-docs/en/docs/faq.md

 # rsync -avH --delete /{Old Area}/gAA50NNN/ /{New Area}/gAA50NNN/migrated_from_SFA_GPFS/
 ```

-### The New Area /groups/gAA50NNN
+### The New Area

-* The files in the **Old Area** will be copied to the **New Area** `/groups/gAA50NNN/migrated_from_SFA_GPFS/`.
-Note that the users cannot access the copied data under that directory until the migration finishes.
+* The user cannot access to the above migration destination directory in the **New Area** until the data migration is completed.
 * The area other than the destination directory in the **New Area** can be freely used.
 * Disk usage will increase as data is copied.
 For this reason, the limit of the storage usage for the **New Area** is set to be twice the quota value, which is the group disk quantity value applied in the ABCI User Portal.
 This is a temporal treatment.
-After the migration, the limit of the storage usage is set to the same value as the quota value in the ABCI User Portal, after the grace period.
+After the migration, the limit of the storage usage is set to the same value as the quota value in the ABCI User Portal, after the certain grace period.

-### The New Area /projects

-* Some users who used the **Old Area `/fs3/`** has been assigned the **New Area `/projects/`** in mid-July.

 ### The Old Area /groups[1-2]/gAA50NNN and /fs3/d00[1-2]/gAA50NNN

 * The **Old Areas** `/groups1/gAA50NNN` and `/fs3/d00[1-2]/gAA50NNN` have been set to read-only after August 11, 2021.
 You should use the **New Area** from now on.
 * After the Data Migration is completed, you will not be able to access `/groups[1-2]/gAA50NNN` or `/fs3/d00[1-2]/gAA50NNN/` on the **Old Area**.
 * These paths will be replaced with symlinks to the destination directory in the **New Area** after all the data in each **Old Area** has been migrated, making them accessible with the same path as before.
-* The destination directories from **Old Area** `/fs3/d00[1-2]/gAA50NNN` are different from `/groups/gAA50NNN.
-See [Q. About Access Rights for Each Directory in the Group Area](faq.md#q-about-access-rights-for-each-directory-in-the-group-area) for detail about each destination directories.

-### The Quota Value and the Limit of the Storage Usage: During the Data Migration
+## Q. About the Quota Value and the Limit of the Storage Usage

+### During the Data Migration

 Before the data migration started, the limit of the storage usage (shown as "limit" with the show_quota command) has been set to the same value of the quota value, which is the group disk quantity value applied in the ABCI User Portal.
 After the data migration started, the relationship between the quota value and the the limit of the storage usage was changed.